-- 8. Complete the data entry fields for User 2 and then click on the Apply Changes button to save your configuration. - For a definition of the fields, see the field definition table from step 5. - 9.
+- Complete the data entry fields for User 2 and then click on the Apply Changes button to save your configuration.
+For a definition of the fields, see the field definition table from step 5. - 9.
 Proceed to the next form by clicking on the IP Users tab.

 The system brings up the IP Users form:

-- The IP Users form is used to configure the following web user's console and keyboard settings. - 10.
-Complete the data entry fields for Web User and then click on the Apply Changes button to save your configuration.
+The IP Users form is used to configure the web user's console and keyboard settings.

+10. Complete the data entry fields for Web User and then click on the Apply Changes button to save your configuration.

-Configuring the TCP Viewer Ports Address
+Configuring the TCP Viewer Port Address

-By default, if no addresses are specified, the system automatically assigns the available port addresses to the KVM starting at 5900.
+By default, if no addresses are specified, the system automatically assigns the available port addresses to the KVM/net starting at 5900.
 When an additional port is added, the system automatically assigns the address 5901.
-To override this default, you can assign your own port address to the KVM through the IP Users form.
+To override this default, you can assign your own port address to the KVM/net through the OSD or the web management interface.